Home / Articles / Students

 What to attach

-Attachments should help the professor understand your background quickly.
-They should not make the email difficult to read.
+Attachments should help the professor understand your background quickly, not make the email difficult to read.
+For an initial inquiry, short and well-organized files are usually better than long documents.

 • CV: Include education, research experience, publications if any, skills, awards, and contact information.